thunderbird/webext-docs/spacesToolbar.rst

       :name: ``id``
       :type: (string)

-      The id of the button which is to be removed.
+      The id of the spaces toolbar button, which is to be removed.
 May only contain alphanumeric characters and underscores.

 .. _spacesToolbar.updateButton: